-First, let’s figure out the money issue.
+First let’s figure out the money issue.
 There are many people who want to build your startup, but don’t have enough resources for it (what a surprise!).
 For those like them, there are many options where you can get money for the projects.
-Opportunities to stop ‘thinking’ about what you want to do and how many cool things will bring you and start ‘doing’ and make this real.
+Opportunities to stop ‘thinking’ about what you want to do and how many cool things that will bring you and start ‘doing’ and make this real.

 Where to get money?

 You can be your own investor and take money from your savings.
 Or you can get a credit card.
 Risks are obvious — in case of failure you can lose all your money.
-For a beginner in the startup world, it’s not a good idea.
+For a beginner in the startup’s world, it’s not a good idea.

 Or you can ask for money from your friends or family.
 But not all of us had a rich aunt in Australia or something and not many people are ready to cooperate with their relatives.

 In our article we want to share with you the list of Dallas angel investors — people who live and love to invest in other people’s startups.
 Not for all of angels, but some forward-looking.
 But first, let’s figure out who angel investors are?

 People in Dallas who invest in startups on early seed stages called Dallas Angel Investors.
 For startuppers who have an idea and ambitions to make their own product, these people are truly angels, because they can help to make their dreams come true.
 As a rule, angels are wealthy people who provide support to young startups in exchange for a part of the income from implementing their idea.

 These guys describe themselves as not unicorn hunters, but only pragmatic and economic approaches.
 They are oriented on startups with $2mm to $30mm of run-rate revenue and year over year growth from 20% to 50%+ depending on revenue.
 Their portfolio includes software, marketplaces, and e-commerce.